temporalio/samples-typescript/README.md

   - `doSomethingAsync`: Complete an Activity async with [`AsyncCompletionClient`](https://typescript.temporal.io/api/classes/client.AsyncCompletionClient/#complete).
 - [**Activity Cancellation and Heartbeating**](./activities-cancellation-heartbeating): Heartbeat progress for long running activities and cancel them.
 - [**Dependency Injection**](./activities-dependency-injection): Share dependencies between activities (for example, when you need to initialize a database connection once and then pass it to multiple activities).
-- [**Sticky Activities**](./activities-sticky-queues): Use a unique task queue per Worker to have certain Activities only run on that specific Worker.
+- [**Worker-Specific Task Queues**](./worker-specific-task-queues): Use a unique task queue per Worker to have certain Activities only run on that specific Worker.
 For instance for a file processing Workflow, where the first Activity is downloading a file, and subsequent Activities need to operate on that file.
-(And if multiple Workers are on the same queue, subsequent Activities may be run on a different machine that doesn't have the downloaded file.)
+(If multiple Workers were on the same queue, subsequent Activities may get run on different machines that don't have the downloaded file.)

 #### Workflow APIs